Home » Getting Your DegreeTransition » Get A SMART Start On Your Education

 More Tips for Successful Goal Setting

 • Write your goals down in down in positive terms.
-Studies show that using negative terms can have a impact on your success.
+Research indicates that using negative terms can negatively impact your success.

-• Post your goals where you will see and read them on a regular basis.
+• Post your goals where you will see and read them regularly.

 SMART Goal Example

-Here’s a SMART Goal setting example for getting your degree.
+Here’s a SMART goal-setting example to help you achieve your degree.

 Learn more about finding the right college or university and how to use your military and VA benefits to earn your degree.